thiago-costa-dev/git_project/README.md

 # My Git Project

 Hello, that's my git project.
-I'm using him to study.
+I'm using it to study. =D